civican/legisinfo/42-1/bills/C-59/bill_text.md

   **(1)** Paragraph 273.64(1)(c) of the `National Defence Act` is replaced by the following:

-    to provide technical and operational assistance to federal law enforcement and security agencies, **the Canadian Forces and the Department of National Defence**.
+    to provide technical and operational assistance to federal law enforcement and security agencies, the Canadian Forces and the Department of National Defence.

   **(2)** Subsection 273.64(3) of the Act is replaced by the following:

-    **(3)** Activities carried out under paragraph (1)(c) are subject to any limitations imposed by law on federal law enforcement and security agencies, **the Canadian Forces and the Department of National Defence**.
+    **(3)** Activities carried out under paragraph (1)(c) are subject to any limitations imposed by law on federal law enforcement and security agencies, the Canadian Forces and the Department of National Defence.

 ### Consequential Amendments